jchen042/vue-virtualised/README.md

 updateNodes(nodes: Array<Node>, node: NodeModel, index: number, updateFn: Function): void
 ```

-This method can be bound to `cell` slot, which updates a single node including all its descendants in both original data and the view.
+This method can be bound to `cell` slot, which updates a single node in the tree view including all its descendants in both original data and the view.
 Valid parameters are:

 - `nodes`: `nodes` prop.
 - `node`: The current node of the slot that needs to be updated.